rebsonoliveira/sql-server/samples/manage/sql-assessment-api/QuickStart.md

 Assess your SQL Server configuration for best practices in 2 simple steps.

+SQL Assessment API provides a mechanism to evaluate the configuration of your SQL Server for best practices.
+The API is delivered with a ruleset containing best practice rules suggested by SQL Server Team.
+This ruleset is enhancing with the release of new versions but at the same time, the API is built with the intent to give a highly customizable and extensible solution.
+So, users can tune the default rules and create their own ones.
+The API can be used to assess SQL Server versions 2012 and higher and Azure SQL Database Managed Instance (more to come).

 ### 1. Setup

 You just need to install PowerShell SqlServer module using the following command.
 Get-Module will show you the version you have installed.
 21.2.18179 is the latest version and CTP2 for SQL Assessment API.